zzhangjii/learning-library/workshops/goldengate/LabGuide100.md

 	![](images/100/i25.png)

 - Double click on the SQL Developer desktop icon.
 You will use SQL Developer to review data and execute SQL Scripts.
 Three connections have been set up for you (highlighted).
-These will need to be updated with the IP addresses of your assigned instances (On-premise 11g Database, DBCS 12c Database, and your GGCS instance).
+These will need to be updated with the IP addresses of your assigned instances (On-premise 11g Database, DBCS 12c Database, and your GGCS instance).  **This will be done in Lab 200**.

 	![](images/100/i26.png)